phultquist/frankenstein/README.md

 # Frankenstein

-This is project made for Literary Explorations 3.
-It is a choose-your-own-adventure version of the book _Frankenstein_ by Mary Shelley.
+A choose-your-own-adventure version of the book _Frankenstein_ by Mary Shelley.

 ## Usage